jakubMitura14/msSql-database-model-scripts/README.md

 ![image](https://user-images.githubusercontent.com/53857487/115270397-8d8efc80-a13c-11eb-8125-4a2dd5c8a9de.png)

-# query 3 Sum the time the printer was broken in given period of time (includin weekends)
+## query 3 Sum the time the printer was broken in given period of time (includin weekends)
+--Wskaż jaki był czas postoju danego urządzenia w ciągu zadanego okresu czasu.

 ```
 with prim as (select distinct newestPre, newestEnd  from  dataFailureOverlapC('2020-04-01 00:00:00','2020-12-02 23:59:59'))